Economic development: History

 In economics, the study of economic development was born out of an extension to traditional economics that focused entirely on the national product, or the aggregate output of goods and services.
 Economic development was concerned with the expansion of people's entitlements and their corresponding capabilities, such as morbidity, nourishment, literacy, education, and other socio-economic indicators.
 Borne out of the backdrop of Keynesian economics (advocating government intervention), and neoclassical economics (stressing reduced intervention), with the rise of high-growth countries (Singapore, South Korea, Hong Kong) and planned governments (Argentina, Chile, Sudan, Uganda), economic development and more generally development economics emerged amidst these mid-20th century theoretical interpretations of how economies prosper.
-Also, economist Albert O. Hirschman, a major contributor to development economics, asserted that economic development grew to concentrate on the poor regions of the world, primarily in Africa, Asia and Latin America yet on the outpouring of fundamental ideas and models.
+Economist Albert O. Hirschman, a major contributor to development economics, argued that economic development grew to concentrate on the poor regions of the world, primarily in Africa, Asia and Latin America yet on the outpouring of fundamental ideas and models.

 It has also been argued, notably by Asian and European proponents of infrastructure-based development, that systematic, long-term government investments in transportation, housing, education, and healthcare are necessary to ensure sustainable economic growth in emerging countries.

-During Robert McNamara's 13 years at the World Bank, he introduced key changes, most notably, shifting the Bank's economic development policies toward targeted poverty reduction.
+During Robert McNamara's 13 years at the World Bank, he introduced key changes, most notably shifting the Bank's economic development policies toward targeted poverty reduction.
 Before his tenure at the World Bank, poverty did not receive substantial attention as part of international and national economic development; the focus of development had been on industrialization and infrastructure.
 Poverty also came to be redefined as a condition faced by people rather than countries.
 According to Martha Finnemore, the World Bank under McNamara's tenure "sold" states poverty reduction "through a mixture of persuasion and coercion."

+Economic development in the global south

+Economist Paul Bairoch argues that forced economic liberalism imposed on the Global South during the 19th century played a central role in delaying its industrialization.
+Linguist Noam Chomsky argues that successful development has historically required the radical violation of free-market doctrine promoted by the U.S. and the international financial institutions, and that this can be seen with every major economy, including England, the U.S., and the economic miracles of East Asia.
+Economist Joseph Stiglitz asserts that the "free trade" orthodoxy ignores the fact that today’s advanced nations, such as the U.S. and Japan, built their wealth by protecting infant industries until they were globally competitive.
+Today, he argues, the International Monetary Fund (IMF) and World Bank demand the opposite, forcing vulnerable economies to open their markets to heavily subsidized Western goods.
+He contends that this doesn't create growth; it kills jobs.
+When small-scale farmers and local manufacturers are crushed by foreign competition without the support of low interest rates or social welfare, 'liberalization' becomes a mechanism for producing misery rather than prosperity.